PremKumar135/PremKumar/README.md

 ### **Project 2: Similar Image Retrieval**
 ---
-> **This project is a similar image retrieval system which is given an query image retrieving the similar images in the database of images.**
+> **This project is a similar image retrieval system which is, given a query image retrieving the similar images in the database of images.**

 ![image_similarity](dietmar-ludmann-qs4j-39TaBQ-unsplash.jpg)
 Photo by <a href="https://unsplash.com/@d13n?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Dietmar Ludmann</a> on <a href="https://unsplash.com/s/photos/cats?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>